 Parallel CPU implementation using graph coloring

-By utilizing metis, a third party library to obtain a k = 1 graph coloring of the elements of the mesh by giving metis the elements connectivity.
+By utilizing metis (ref), a third party library to obtain a k = 1 graph coloring of the elements of the mesh by giving metis the elements connectivity.
 Metis then returns a colored graph which can be used to perform a quick greedy coloring and for a vector with all the elements for a given color.
 It is proven that there exists a coloring where the whole mesh can be colored in parallel in no more than n + 1 colors(), where n is the largest connectivity of all elements.
 This means that the mesh can be colored in no more than n + 1 steps, where each step may perform its calculations in parallel.
 Meshes with elements connected to many other elements are also a problem for other balancing methods and are usually discouraged during modeling.
 Nevertheless the presence of a few of these will not sufficiently impact the performance gain since for each of the added steps of an added connectivity there are usually hundreds of elements to be executed in each step which dilutes the added time of having to force a few sequential steps.
 All elements of a given color are executed in parallel for a given step, since elements that were given the same color have no degrees of freedom in common.
 This way it is possible to perform parallel loops over the elements without having to worry about race conditions in accessing the same element, as would happen with a dense matrix.

 With sparse matrices certain particularities arise with regard to memory management since adding an entry sometimes requires reallocating an array which holds all nonzero values and therefore requires that the operation be performed by a single thread.
 This is a bottleneck of many sparse implementations.
 The compressed sparse row implementation, as described in the sparse matrix formats section, permits parallel access to rows and with graph coloring we are guaranteed that no two shared degrees of freedom are accessed concurrently.
 This way we can modify values and reallocate sparse compressed row matrices without having to worry about race conditions.
 The pseudocode for the parallelized version using graph coloring is as follows: